 #8.
 Take part in a beach clean up

 Living near the coast, we love a good beach clean-up.
-We are slowly losing our oceans and all the creatures that live in it due to the staggering amount of litter we dump in them.
+We are slowly losing our oceans and all the creatures that live in them due to the staggering amount of litter we dump in them.
 If you care about the oceans and want to learn more about the benefits of cleaning up your local beach and how to get started, then read the blog post we wrote about it.

 Heading outdoors to explore to connect and to feel more restored is every human right but with that right comes certain responsibilities and looking after and protecting the environment is one of them.